The Menace of Methamphetamine

 Suffer through what can be a 3 day bottoming-out period of irritability, listlessness, and headaches.

 Take another dose to relieve their temporary suffering and risk the beginning of addiction.

 More and more people are taking that second dose.
 People hear the myths that the drug does good things and lasts 12 hours a dose.
 They feel they can work longer hours, study more, and lose weight.

 It also can be easily found.
-Unlike other stimulants, methamphetamine can be made in the kitchen sink using cheap household ingredients; however, it is a potentially explosive and dangerous process.
+Unlike other stimulants, meth can be made in the kitchen sink using cheap household ingredients.
+However, it is a potentially explosive and dangerous process.